Scholarships Available through the Chemistry Department

-Tarselli Family Research Award – Awarded to two rising junior chemistry majors with future interests in biotech and/or pharmaceutical fields.
+Tarselli Family Research Award – Awarded to 2-3 rising chemistry juniors with future interests in the biotech and/or pharmaceutical fields.
+Must apply and get letter of recommendation from a faculty member.
+Only second semester sophomores (i.e. rising Juniors) may apply.
+Average award: $500+ each for summer research.
 Made possible by the generous gift of a chemistry alum.
-Two $500 awards for summer research.
 If interested, a Faculty member recommendation and AcademicWorks application are required.

 Mr. Tompkins Award – Awarded to two chemistry majors who have shown devotion to the discipline by success in the research lab. $150 prize.
 If interested, a Faculty member recommendation and AcademicWorks application are required.

-Robert Maxwell Williams Memorial Scholarship – This award includes $200 and an embossed certificate.
-Awards to be made to recognize accomplishments of undergraduates in the non-majors organic chemistry courses.
+Robert Maxwell Williams Memorial Scholarship – This award was established in memory of Dr. Robert Maxwell Williams, who taught organic chemistry for students not majoring in chemistry.
+The scholarship recognizes accomplishments of three sophomores ($200 each) in the non-majors organic chemistry courses.
 If interested, a Faculty member nomination and AcademicWorks application are required.